Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Results

 Another not-entirely-expected finding from this crude resolution study is that the externally arriving streaks that occur in many of these halo root systems are generally present (with some fluctuations in their density) in both simulations, supporting the view that they are physical instead of numerical.

-In general, the appearance of each projected halo seems to have modest dependence on resolution.
-In particular, we conclude that there does not seem to be a substantial increase in the number of `roots' in these smaller haloes at higher resolution.
+The appearance of each projected halo seems to have modest dependence on resolution, although there are a few exceptions visible in Fig.\ \ref{fig:resolution}.
+We conclude that the trend of fewer roots for lower-mass haloes seen in Fig.\ \ref{fig:filamentarity_mass} survives consideration of resolution effects.